Temple of the Heart’s Imagination

 On the last Wednesday of August 2010, I met with Serge at the same little coffee house on Geary Street where we have often met in the past.
 It had been far too long since our last visit, so there was much catching up to do and our conversation went on for nearly three hours, though it hardly felt like it.
-I took many photographs while we talked, attempting to capture the range and flow of his expression.
-While there are very few shots I don’t like, my favorites are the ones that show his hands.
+I took many photographs while we talked, attempting to capture the range and flow of his expression, but my favorites are the ones that show his hands.

 Serge and I like to give each other little gifts of pictures and writing.
-On this most recent visit, Serge got a print from me titled “Empty Buildings” and I was given a stanza from Hermann Hesse’s poem “Stages” and a copy of “Nothing Is Invisible” by Aaron Nudelman of the San Francisco State University Music Department.
-The lines from Hesse follow; below the photographs is Nudelman’s piece.
+On this particular visit, I gave Serge a print titled “Empty Buildings” and he gave me a stanza from Hermann Hesse’s poem “Stages” and a copy of “Nothing Is Invisible” by Aaron Nudelman of the San Francisco State University Music Department.
+Below are the lines from Hesse, followed by Nudelman’s piece.

 The Cosmic Spirit seeks not to restrain us